Entry requirements

 • Exploring career transitions of elite athletes out of sport

-• Examining pressure training in sport
+• Examining pressure training in high performance sport

-• Examining the psychophysiology of stress and resilience in high-performance athletes
+• Examining the psychophysiology of stress and resilience in high performance athletes

 Accreditation